 Chinese people believe in using all parts of a chicken, including the feet, but these recipes call for just the white meat of the bird.
 A favorite but often a guilt-inducing order is General Tso's chicken, but when made at home the chicken doesn't have to be deep-fried; instead, it can be lightly pan-fried before tossing with a flavorful sauce.
 Moo goo gai pan basically means chicken with mushrooms, and that is exactly what this dish is, stir-fried together in a delicious sauce.
 For a bit of crunch, try a cashew chicken, where chicken cubes are stir-fried with vegetables, nuts, and finished with a sauce.

 Shrimp and lobster, as well as other shellfish and fish, have a prominent place on the Chinese food menu.
-A well-known Szechuan dish is kung pao shrimp, featuring that tongue-numbing chili pepper, along with cashews and ginger in a light sauce.
-Honey walnut prawns are slightly creamy with a touch of sweetness, offering a dish that is somewhat different from a typical stir-fry.
+A well-known sauce that pairs nicely with shrimp comes together quickly in a stir-fried shrimp in black bean sauce, full of savory, flavorful bites.
+This colorful and simple Sixi Scallop dish is another easy way to bring the bright flavors you love into your own kitchen with ingredients you can readily find at the grocery store.
 If you are feeling a bit adventurous, you may want to try Cantonese lobster, where lobster tails are quickly fried and served with a savory sauce of fermented black beans and ground pork.
+Or keep the fryer ready for Salt and Pepper Shrimp (also alternately featured as a stir-fry version).

 If noodles aren't a must at your table then rice probably is (or you and your family may prefer both!).
 Of course, you can always serve a bowl of steamed white or brown rice, but fried rice is more fun.
 You can start with a basic fried rice and then add vegetables, chicken, or shrimp.
 Or try a chicken fried rice with onions and peas, a simple recipe that is colorful and flavorful.
 Char sui pork fried rice includes bits of barbecued pork along with peas and onions for what can be a main dish.

 Many Chinese recipes can easily be made vegetarian by eliminating the meat as so many dishes consist mostly of vegetables.
 But if you are looking for a strictly vegetarian recipe, there are a few to choose from.
-Buddha's delight is a vegetable stir-fry including shiitake mushrooms, bamboo shoots, and water chestnuts in a sauce of Chinese rice wine, soy sauce, and sesame oil.
+Vegetable stir-fry is the most obvious choice with many variations to choose from, including this one with colorful and crunchy veggies in an easy and flavorful sauce.
 Cashews bring a nice crunch to a vegetable fried rice with corn and peppers (but you can add any vegetable you like), while tofu "beefs up" a stir-fry of mushroom and bamboo shoots.

 Sauces and Seasonings